Enterprise Digital Signage Project management – Ten Top Tips

 If your enterprise digital signage project is going to be successful (especially if you’re using it for the first time) you’ll need senior buy-in at an early stage.
 If you don’t have this, at least in principle, you’re likely to waste time later on, and your project will probably fail to get off the ground.

-If it’s the first time you’re using digital signage and you’re struggling to get buy-in for a large-scale project, consider whether a pilot may help.
+If it’s the first time you’re using digital signage and you’re struggling to get buy-in for a large-scale project, consider whether a pilot scheme may help.
 It can allow you to experiment and work out the perfect recipe and timing for your content to get the evidence of success you need to secure further investment.

 10. Trust Your Digital Signage Consultancy